-You have buns of steel from bouncing and your baby’s sleep song is weaving its way into your dreams.
-It might be time to introduce your little one to a lovey – a comforting, familiar object that babies use to soothe themselves to sleep.
+If your baby’s sleep song is weaving its way into your dreams, it might be time to introduce your little one to a lovey – a comforting, familiar object that babies use to soothe themselves to sleep.
 A far cry from cry-it-out, introducing a lovey can be a simple way to help your baby along the road to a restful night’s sleep.
 We asked our resident infant sleep expert, Dr. Natalie Barnett, for a few how-tos.

 Baby Lovey – When to Introduce a Lovey

 According to Dr. Barnett, the best time to introduce a lovey is somewhere around 12 months.
-At this age, your baby’s Moro reflex (also known as their startle reflex) has diminished, so there’s no longer a need to swaddle.
+The AAP does not recommend introducing anything in the crib before this age to reduce the risk of SIDS.
+At this age, your baby’s Moro reflex (also known as their startle reflex) has also diminished, so there’s no longer a need to swaddle.
 This means babies’ arms are free to sweep the crib, find their lovey, and do what they need to do to settle.
-Starting early also gives your baby plenty of time to grow attached.
+Starting early (as long as they are old enough) also gives your baby plenty of time to grow attached.
 After a few months, it will feel like it’s always been there.

 Baby Lovey – Selecting a Lovey